UT Tyler Baseball: Patriots sweep Cameron in four-game series

 UT Tyler trailed 4-3 and 10-6 before rallying.
 UT Tyler scored six runs in the eighth and six runs in the ninth.

-McShaffry belted hit grand slam in the ninth to conclude a 4 for 5 day at the plate with six RBIs and two runs scored.
+McShaffry belted a grand slam in the ninth to conclude a 4 for 5 day at the plate with six RBIs and two runs scored.

 Watson was also 4 for 5 with an RBI and three runs scored with van de Sanden and Roach each going 3 for 5.
 Roach had two RBIs and two runs scored with van de Sanden knocking in four runs and scoring four runs.

-Van de Sanden had a tirple and a double, while Polanco had two doubles and Roach had one two-bagger.
+Van de Sanden had a triple and a double, while Polanco had two doubles and Roach had one two-bagger.

 Adding singles were Cox (2), Bedgood (1) and Gochenour (1).
 Adding RBIs were Cox (2) and Watson (1).